priyanshuharshbodhi1/Axiom/How_Kiro_Was_Used_to_Build_the_Project.md

 Kiro used these specs to generate **scaffolded modules** with:

 - Next.js 14 App Router structure
-- tRPC API routes with Zod validation
+- Next.js API routes (or server actions) with Zod validation
 - TypeScript interfaces for GOAT SDK plugins
 - React Flow node components with proper typing
 - Prisma schema definitions